VII.C.1. (IV.C.4.) (XIII.C.4.) (III.B.3.d.)

 Experimentally usually the fundamental (v=0 to v=1 energy) is measured.
 If enough vibrational levels are observed a harmonic frequency can be estimated with a formula such as G(v) = ωe(v+1/2) - ωexe(v+1/2)2 + ωeye(v+1/2)3 + ... where G(v) is the vibrational energy, v is the vibrational quantum number, ωe is the harmonic frequency, and ωexe and ωeye are anharmonic constants.
 For polyatomic molecules usually only the fundamental is experimentally observed.

-experimentally observed vibrational frequencies (νi), and the theoretical vibrational frequencies (ωi).
+How we calculate the vibrational scaling factorsWe use the experimentally observed vibrational frequencies (νi), and the theoretical vibrational frequencies (ωi).

 The scaling factor (c) and its relative uncertainty (ur) are obtained from the following sums over the vibrational frequencies:

 Try out the CCCBDB pages for calculating vibrational scaling factors.

 How much do the factors change with basis set?The following figure shows several scaling factors and their uncertainties.
 The figure is from: K. K. Irikura, R. D. Johnson III, R. N. Kacker, J. Phys.
 Chem.
 A., 2005, 109(37), 8430-8437.

 Filled cirlces = HF, filled squares = MP2, open cirlces = BLYP, open squares = B3LYP.